futres/RShinyFuTRES/README.md

 #### Year Collected

-Year Collected is only the year from any date (event date, field date, etc.) column you may have.
+yearCollected is only the year from any date (event date, field date, etc.) column you may have.
 Please see below for formatting.

 -----------------------------------------------------------------------------------------------------------------------
 #### Formating dates